Ed Cash: Biography

-Cash gained further recognition as a songwriter for having co-written and produced "How Great Is Our God", which earned him five Dove awards, including Song of the Year and Praise and Worship Song of the Year.
-Along with having co-written with Chris Tomlin, Mark Hall (Casting Crowns) and Amy Grant, Ed Cash has also received honors from the BMI Awards as the Christian Songwriter of the Year and Song of the Year.
+Cash has gained recognition as a songwriter for having co-written and produced "How Great Is Our God".
+The song earned him five Dove Awards, including Song of the Year and Praise and Worship Song of the Year.
+Along with having co-written with Chris Tomlin, Mark Hall from Casting Crowns, and Amy Grant, Cash has received honors from the BMI Awards as the Christian Songwriter of the Year and for Song of the Year.